- Diversity, Equity, and Inclusion

 Of course you may always apply.
 The M.Eng. program is a professional degree program, aimed at enhancing your practical skills in computer science.
 The PhD program is an academic degree program in which highly qualified students pursue research goals.
 While the goals of these programs are certainly not disjoint, the M.Eng. program is not usually considered a path to entry into the PhD program.
 However, each year we see a few of our graduates continue on in PhD programs at many of the top Universities in the country.

 - Technical Content.
 Equally deep.
 The menu of possible courses is much greater in Ithaca.
-Courses in NYC are smaller, less structured, and resonate with the entrepreneurial theme.
+Courses at Cornell Tech are smaller, less structured, and resonate with the entrepreneurial theme.

 - Business Courses.
-NYC has specially designed courses offered by the Johnson School.
+Cornell Tech has specially designed courses offered by the Johnson School.
 Ithaca students have access to more general courses offered by the Johnson School and other units such as the Department of Economics and the Department of Science, Technology, and Society.

 - Project.
-In NYC there are team projects associated with local organizations.
-In Ithaca there is a greater number of project formats, e.g., 1:1 with a CS faculty member, 1:1 with a non-CS faculty member, IT work in a science laboratory.
+At Cornell Tech there are team projects associated with local organizations and industry.
+On the main Cornell University Campus there is a greater number of project formats, e.g., 1:1 with a CS faculty member, 1:1 with a non-CS faculty member, group projects with research and project teams, IT work in a science laboratory.

-- Review the pre-requisite courses listed here and their course content listed here to determine if you can complete the work required of those courses.
+- Review the pre-requisite courses and their course content to determine if you can complete the work required of those courses.
 If you are not able to confidently say that you would be able to complete these courses successfully, you should take equivalent courses before you apply.

 - Take a course or two which is similar to caliber and content as one of our Master's level courses and do well.
 Submit the transcript as an indication that you are capable of the work required in our program.